isis-santos-costa/when-passengers-meet-drivers/README.md

 This repository presents how sharing predictability with partners can be converted into revenue in the ride-hailing business.
 The predictability here is derived from a quick data analysis to find out the matching and contrasting points in the daily and weekly seasonality of the different sides of a ride-hailing marketplace.

 A summary of results is presented below.
-The full data analysis, from business question, through data collection and cleaning, to analysis and synthesis is available **[here](data-analysis.md)**.
+The full analysis, from business question, through data collection and cleaning, to analysis and synthesis is available **[here](data-analysis.md)**.
 The SQL code ran in the study is available [here](when-riders-meet-drivers.sql), and on [BigQuery](https://console.cloud.google.com/bigquery?sq=547152705700:2c2438efe4534dfab31839bfa6bdb742).

 Tags: `product-analytics`, `sql`, `bigquery`.